williamrjackson/UnityScriptingUtilities/README.md

 - `CubicBezierCurve(origin, influenceA, influnceB, destination, pointCount)`
   - Get an array of points representing a cubic bezier curve.
 - `FromFeet(feet)`
   - Convert feet into Unity Units.
-Becasue I'm a dumb American that can only visualise space in US standard Units.
+Becasue I'm a silly American that can only visualise space in US standard units.
-- `FromInches(feet)`
+- `FromInches(inches)`
   - Convert inches into Unity Units.

 ## Bezier Path Editor